pagkly/Zed/Investopedia3/Understanding the Federal Income Tax.md

 ## Income Tax vs. Federal Income Tax

 It is important to distinguish between the general notion of income tax and federal income tax.
 In the United States, governments at the state level may also levy income taxes in addition to federal income taxes.
-Not all states have implemented [state-level income taxes](https://www.investopedia.com/terms/state-income-tax.asp).
+Not all states have implemented [[state-level income taxes]](https://www.investopedia.com/terms/state-income-tax.asp).
 The states of Washington, Texas, Florida, Alaska, Nevada, South Dakota, and Wyoming don’t have an income tax.
 New Hampshire and Tennessee only tax dividends and interest income, and don’t apply taxes to wages, earnings, or other income.6